ryuzee/SlideHub/README.md

 After you build your own Docker image or pull public image pointed above, you can run the app on the Docker as follows.
 Before run the app on the Docker, you need to create your own database on the other host to accumulate various data permanently.

+This sample shows how to run app on AWS with Docker.

 ```
 docker run -d \